chandlerault/data-512-homework_1/README.md

 ## Considerations

-If generating the data via the pageview.ipynb file, one should take into consideration the time it takes to run.
+If generating the data via the pasgeview.ipynb file, one should take into consideration the time it takes to run.
 It took my notebook over 10 minutes to run to completion.
 Another consideration is that the mobile data is a combination of mobile app and web views.

 ## Installation